Katherine-Olivia/single_direction_log_analyzer_using_vpc_id/README.md

 Flow Overview:

-Set AWS region and hardcoded VPC ID.
+Set AWS region and hardcoded VPC ID.( Can later be changed to obtain VPC private ip automatically )

 Use EC2 client to describe flow logs and locate the log group.